evberrypi/aws-ionic-mobilehub/README.md

-# Ionic AWS Starter
+# Ionic AWS Mobile Hub To-Do List App

-This Ionic starter comes with a pre-configured [AWS Mobile Hub](https://aws.amazon.com/mobile/) project set up to use Amazon DynamoDB, S3, Pinpoint, and Cognito.
+This is an Ionic App configured to run on [AWS Mobile Hub](https://aws.amazon.com/mobile/) project set up to use Amazon DynamoDB, S3, Pinpoint, and Cognito.
+** Follow [the instructions on the Chef Repo](https://gitlab.com/evberrypi/chef-dev-cookbook) to have this automatically deployed to AWS using Chef.**

 ## Using the Starter

 ### Installing Ionic CLI 3.0

-This starter project requires Ionic CLI 3.0, to install, run
+This starter project requires Ionic CLI 3.0 or greater, to install, run

 ```bash
 npm install -g ionic@latest